Trump's New Foreign Broadcasting CEO Fires News Chiefs, Raising Fears Of Meddling

 Other steps were taken in anticipation of Pack's arrival.

-A photograph of Pack's predecessor, John Lansing, now CEO of NPR, adorned a wall in the main foyer of the agency's headquarters, along with a quote taken from his farewell address there: "A set of unimpeachable facts, and the existence of a baseline of truth is the foundation that undergirds our democracy, its institutions, and the health, safety and security of all American citizens.
+A photograph of Lansing, Pack's predecessor, adorned a wall in a hallway at the agency's headquarters, along with a quote taken from his farewell address there: "A set of unimpeachable facts, and the existence of a baseline of truth is the foundation that undergirds our democracy, its institutions, and the health, safety and security of all American citizens.

 "Since our country's founding, journalists and journalism have stood watch over private and public officials in power to hold them accountable to what is factual and what is true."